Learn about retention policies and retention labels

 Use trainable classifiers to identify content to label.

-Apply a default label for SharePoint documents.
+Apply a default label for SharePoint items or Exchange messages.

-Support disposition review to review the content before it's permanently deleted.
+- Disposition review to review the content before it's permanently deleted.

 Retention policies can be applied to the following locations: